ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 Here is the preferred way for Windows:
 - Add the bin/ folder of Ndless to your PATH environment variable
-- Install MSYS, the lightweight Unix-like shell environment: http://www.mingw.org/wiki/msys
+- Install MSYS, the lightweight Unix-like shell environment: http://www.mingw.org/wiki/msys The automated installation has been discontinued since MSYS 1.0.11, so you may prefer to use this old version foro an easier installation.
+  Then you may optionally download the indivual component upgrades from http://sourceforge.net/projects/mingw/files/ (MSYS sub-folder) and unpack them in MSYS's installation directory using 7-zip (http://www.7-zip.org/download.html).
+  MinGW is not required by Ndless.
-- Install YAGARTO GNU ARM toolchain - http://www.yagarto.de
+- Install the YAGARTO GNU ARM toolchain - http://www.yagarto.de .
+Request YAGARTO's
-- Add YAGARTO's bin/ directory to your PATH environment variable You can now build using MSYS, YAGARTO and Ndless.
+  installer to add the bin/ directory to your PATH environment variable.
+- You can now open "MSYS (rxvt)" from the Windows Start menu, and run "make" from the root of a Makefile-based project.

 To setup the developement environment on Linux:
 - Install the GNU ARM toolchain (this procedure may help: